 How can I withdraw money?

-Applications for withdrawals must be made on the appropriate withdrawal form and posted, faxed or brought to the Credit Union.
-They will be processed, provided they are fully legible and contain the member’s signature corresponding with that currently held on file.
+In all other cases, a signed withdrawal request form must be posted, faxed or brought to the Credit Union.
+The form must be legible and the signature must correspond with that held on our records.

-The dividend rate will be determined by the Board of Directors and ratified by the members in Annual General Meeting (AGM).
+The dividend rate is determined by the Board of Directors and ratified by the members in Annual General Meeting (AGM).

 Any dividend due will be paid to the account annually on the first working day after the AGM.
 Dividend will be based on the balances held in the account throughout the year to the 30 September prior to the AGM.